hasherwi/archived-aws-demos/README.md

     AWS CLI Command Example With Domain Deployment: aws cloudformation deploy --template-file C:\Users\hasherwi\Downloads\Sherwin_TIPS_Demo\Sherwin_Demos.yaml --stack-name tips-demo --capabilities CAPABILITY_NAMED_IAM --region us-east-1 --parameter-overrides NumberOfAZs=2 NumberOfNATs=2 OwnedDomainName="hsherwin.com" OwnedHostedZoneId="Z0687820MAF0GNYEQVR8" InitialWebServerCapacity=4
   2. (Optional) Add static web components to the auto-generated S3 bucket.
+  3. (Optional) Confirm the SNS email, if an email address was provided.

 KNOWN ISSUES:
   - Removing AZs during stack modification can fail to delete public subnets related to ALB ENIs.
-    ---No workaround known, manually delete the ALB.
+    --No workaround known, manually delete the ALB.

   - When using a domain, a hosted zone is required to already exist and the stack must be deployed to us-east-1.
 These are the only current dependencies because domains purchased outside of Route 53 require advance notice of name server configurations.
-    ---No workaround, create the hosted zone before stack deployment.
+    --No workaround, create the hosted zone before stack deployment.

-  - A common limit that can halt deployment are Elastic IPs.
+  - A common limit that can halt deployment is Elastic IPs.
 By default, every account has a limit of 5 EIPs per region.
-    ---Workaround 1: Request a service quota increase before deployment.
+    --Workaround 1: Request a service quota increase before deployment.
-    ---Workaround 2: Deploy fewer NAT Gateways.
+    --Workaround 2: Deploy fewer NAT Gateways.
-    ---Planned Resolution: Construct a Lambda function to check if deployment will result in a service quota violation, and if so, request the increase via the AWS API.
+    --Planned Resolution: Construct a Lambda function to check if deployment will result in a service quota violation, and if so, request the increase via the AWS API.

+  - Selecting more AZs than exist in the region will result in a stack failure with the following error, where # is replaced with the number of AZs available:
+    --Template error: Fn::Select cannot select nonexistent value at index # --No known workaround.

 PLANNED IMPROVEMENTS:
   - More Functionality: